Gtomika/automatic-train/README.md

 - User controlled player.
 - Random move maker: only plays random legal moves.
 - Greedy move maker: only cares about the result of the next move.
-- Tchess engine: Actual chess engine, still being optimized.
+- Tchess engine: Actual chess engine, still being optimized and bugfixed.

 # How to build